atomist-skills/github-repo-config-skill/README.md

 | allow_rebase_merge |	boolean |	Either true to allow rebase-merging pull requests, or false to prevent rebase-merging.
 Default: true. |
 | delete_branch_on_merge |	boolean |	Either true to allow automatically deleting head branches when pull requests are merged, or false to prevent automatic deletion.
 Default: false |

-A configuration does not have to select all of these options.
-For example, user can create a configuration like
+Each configuration of this skill can select a set of options above and apply to them to a set of repositories selected by Topic.
+This will automation of statements like:

-> all Repos with the topic `TopicName` have wikis disabled, issues enabled, and only allow rebase merges.
+> all Repos with the topic `TopicName` should have wikis disabled, issues enabled, and only allow rebase merges.

 # Before you get started